 I’ve had this video saved for a couple of years, and I keep referencing it when editing my clients’ fiction and nonfiction.

-When I thought about writing a blog on the topic of editing for word choice, I started to make my own list.
+When I thought about writing a blog on the topic of editing for word choice, I started to make my own list of words to cut.
 Then I realized: Why re-invent the wheel?
 Vivian’s done a spectacular job to begin with.

 Then, open your manuscript.
 Let’s take a look at the current status.